dlang-community/D-YAML/README.rst

 ==========
-D:YAML 0.1
+D:YAML 0.2
 ==========

 ------------
 Introduction
 ------------

-D:YAML is an open source YAML parser library for the D programming language.
+D:YAML is an open source YAML parser and emitter library for the D programming language.
 It is
 (`almost <https://github.com/kiith-sa/D-YAML/wiki/Differences-between-D:YAML-and-the-YAML-specification>`_)
 compliant to the YAML 1.1 specification.
 Much of D:YAML code is based on `PyYAML <http://www.pyyaml.org>`_ created by Kirill Simonov.
 D:YAML has no external dependencies, all it needs is a D compiler and Phobos (standard library).
 It is written in D2 and there are no plans for D1 or Tango support.

-At the moment, D:YAML can only read, not write YAML files.
-This will change in the following releases.
 D:YAML is designed to be as easy to use as possible while supporting the full feature set of YAML.
-To start using it in your project, see the
-`Getting Started <https://github.com/kiith-sa/D-YAML/wiki/Getting-Started>`_
+To start using it in your project, see the `Getting Started <https://github.com/kiith-sa/D-YAML/wiki/Getting-Started>`_ tutorial.
-tutorial.